 - How to successfully make the No-Spend Challenge work for you!

 I also want to give you a FREE No-Spend printable that will help you with super simple daily activities that you can do without spending any money!

-One way to get a handle on your finances and to create new habits is to embark on a no-spend challenge.
+One of the best ways to get a handle on your finances and to create new habits, is to embark on a no-spend challenge.

 The basic concept is just as the name suggests.
 For a period of time, you’ll only spend money on necessities.

-What you can gain from this experience might surprise you.
+You might be surprised by what you can gain from this experience.
 Keep reading to learn more about this type of challenge and how it can benefit you.

 A no-spend challenge can be any length of time you choose it to be.

-Common timeframes include a weekend, week or month.
-Some folks even choose to try the experiment for an entire year.
+Common timeframes include a weekend, a week or even a month.
+Some people even choose to try the experiment for an entire year.

 How long you decide to make your challenge will depend upon your goals and your fortitude.